24

 Copenhagen

-Seabins will clean the water in Copenhagen
+Two Seabins clean the water in Copenhagen

-How do the Seabins work?
+How Do the Seabins Work?

 Seabin in the habor.jpg

-The most commonly caught objects by Seabins are cigarettes butts (29% of all rubbish caught).
-Plastic fragments (28%) and food wrappers (26%) are also very common, followed by foam particles (5%), bottle caps (4%), straws, stirrers (2%), cans and plastic bags (1%).
+The most frequent items caught by Seabins include cigarette butts (29%), plastic fragments (28%), and food wrappers (26%).
+Other common items are foam particles (5%), bottle caps (4%), straws, stirrers (2%), cans, and plastic bags (1%).

 Emptying Seabin.jpg

-Where can I see the new Seabins?
+Where Can I See the New Seabins?

 See our tours here